 The rules of The Bohemians shall be as follows:

-3. The object of the Club shall be to hold Social Musical Evenings to which members may invite male and female guests, provided however that the Management Committee shall be entitled to invite male and female guests as performing artists.
-In addition:
+- The object of the Club shall be to hold Social Musical Evenings to which members may invite guests.

-(b) A Dinner and Musical Evening to be known as the Members’ Dinner may be arranged annually to which members may invite male and female guests and at which function female artists may perform.
+(a) A Dinner and Musical Evening to be known as the Members’ Dinner may be arranged annually to which members may invite guests.

-(d) A Special Musical Evening to be known as “The Bohemians Charity Evening” may be arranged annually for the purpose of providing funds for the Club or a charity or charities to be decided by the Management Committee of the immediate preceding year.
-At this function male and female guests may attend and female artistes may perform,
+(b) A Special Musical Evening to be known as “The Bohemians Charity Evening” may be arranged annually for the purpose of providing funds for the Club or a charity or charities to be decided by the Management Committee, to which function, Guests and Guest performing Artists may attend and participate.

-(e) Further functions may be arranged in any year if the Management Committee considers the circumstances so warrant.
-At these functions female artistes may perform and male and female guests may attend.
+(c) Further functions may be arranged in any year if the Management Committee considers the circumstances so warrant.

-4. A guest may attend a Social Musical Evening only in the company of a member who shall enter his guest’s name in the Visitors Book.
+- A guest may attend a Social Musical Evening only in the company of a member who shall enter the guest’s name in the Visitors Book.

-- Members inviting guests to any Bohemian function shall be responsible for ensuring that the Rules of the Club and its established standards of decorum are observed.
+- Members inviting guests to any Bohemian function shall be responsible for ensuring that the Rules of the Club and its established standards of decorum are observed

-8. (i) The number of performing members shall be at the absolute discretion of the Management Committee as defined in Rule 17.
+- (i) The number of performing members shall be at the absolute discretion of the Management Committee

 (ii) The number of non-performing members shall be limited to one hundred and fifty, which number may be varied in the interest of the Club by a decision of the Management Committee.

-9. Every candidate for admission to membership must be proposed and seconded by paid-up members.
+- Every candidate for admission to membership must be proposed and seconded by paid up members.
 A nomination paper containing the full name and address of the Candidate, and bearing the signatures of the Candidate, Proposer and Seconder, must be submitted to the Honorary Secretary.

-10. A Candidate when duly proposed and seconded shall be considered for election at a meeting of the Management Committee.
-He shall be declared elected if the votes cast in favour of his admission as a member are at least twice as many as those cast in favour of his rejection.
-Otherwise he shall fail to secure election.
+- A Candidate when duly proposed and seconded shall be considered for election at a meeting of the Management Committee.
+Such candidate shall be declared elected if the votes cast in favour of his/her admission as a member are at least twice as many as those cast in favour of rejection.
+Otherwise, he/she shall fail to secure election.

 - A limited number of Members who have rendered special service to the Club may, on the recommendation of the Management Committee, be elected at a General Meeting to be Life Members of the Club.
 The number of Life Members shall not exceed six.
-Each shall hold office for life or until he resigns or becomes subject to Rule 28.
+Each shall hold office for life or until he/she resigns or becomes subject to Rule 27 pertaining to removal.

-15. Persons admitted to membership shall be entitled to be supplied, free of charge, with a membership badge which should be worn at all Bohemian functions, and a Club tie.
+- Persons admitted to Membership shall be entitled to be supplied, free of charge, with a Membership badge which should be worn at all Bohemians functions, and a Club tie.

-The Club shall be administered by a committee called the “Management Committee” consisting of the President, Vice-President, Honorary Secretary, Assistant Honorary Secretary, Honorary Treasurer, Assistant Honorary Treasurer, Communications Officer, the outgoing President and four Ordinary Committee Members, all of whom, with the exception of the outgoing President, shall be elected at the Annual General Meeting.
+The Club shall be administered by a committee called the “Management Committee” consisting of the President, Vice-President, Honorary Secretary, Assistant Honorary Secretary, Honorary Treasurer, Assistant Honorary Treasurer, Communications Officer, the outgoing President, and four Ordinary Committee Members, all of whom with the exception of the outgoing President shall be elected at the Annual General Meeting.

-18. No member shall be eligible for election to the Management Committee who has not been a member of the Club for at least two full consecutive years immediately prior to his nomination.
+- No member shall be eligible for election or co-option to the Management Committee who has not been a member of the Club for at least two full consecutive years immediately prior to nomination.

-22. (a) A nominee for President shall be a member of at least five years standing and on election shall hold office for one year.
-A former President shall not be eligible for re-election until a period of five years has elapsed from the time he ceased to hold the office of President.
+- (a) A nominee for President shall be a member of at least five years standing and on election shall hold office for one year.
+A former President shall not be eligible for re-election until a period of five years has elapsed from the time, he/she ceased to hold the office of President.

-(b) The President shall nominate his successor at the Annual General Meeting, following consultation with the Past Presidents of the Club at a meeting formally convened.
-The President and Vice President should attend the Past Presidents’ Meeting.
-Such meetings may discuss any matters affecting the Club but shall be purely consultative and shall have no decision making authority.
+(b) The President shall nominate his/her successor at the Annual General Meeting, following consultation with the Past Presidents of the Club at a meeting formally convened.
+The President and Vice President should attend the Past Presidents meeting.
+Such meetings may discuss any matters affecting the Club but shall be purely consultative and shall have no decision-making authority.

 (c) No member shall be eligible to hold the office of Honorary Secretary or Assistant Honorary Secretary or Honorary Treasurer or Assistant Honorary Treasurer for a period longer than three consecutive years and shall be ineligible for election to each respective office until two years shall have elapsed from the date of ceasing to hold office.

-25. The Annual General Meeting shall be held not later than the final week of September in each year.
-Seven days’ notice of the holding of the Annual General Meeting shall be sent by ordinary post or electronically to each member.
+- The Annual General Meeting shall be held not later than the final week of September in each year.
+Seven days notice of the holding of the Annual General Meeting shall be sent by post or electronically to each member.
 The business of the Annual General Meeting shall be:

 i To receive the reports of the Officers.